demisto/content/Packs/RoksitDNSSecurityIntegration-Sarp/Integrations/RoksitDNSSecurityIntegrationSarp/README.md

 ```!Roksit-add-to-blacklist Domain=dummy.com```
 #### Human Readable Output

->dummy.com was successfully added to blacklist.
+>dummy.com was successfully added to the blacklist.